+'''

 if expression1 then expression2 else expression3

+'''

 is one example of if-expression.
-First expression1, which must be boolean expression, is evaluated.
-If expression1 is true expression2 is evaluated and is the value of the if-expression3 expression3 and expression3, must be type compatible expressions (section 6.6) giving the type of the if-expression.
+First expression1, which must be Boolean expression, is evaluated.
+If expression1 is true expression2 is evaluated and is the value of the if-expression3 expression3 is evaluated and is the value of the if-expression3.
+The two expressions, expression2 and expression3, must be type compatible expressions (section 6.6) giving the type of the if-expression.
 If-expressions with elseif are defined by replacing elseif by else if.
-[Note: elseif has been added for symmetry with if-clauses.]
 For short-circuit evaluation see section 3.3.